RoboticAgents/project4/README.md

 ## Individual Assignment

 This is an **individual project**.
 All code, documentation, screenshots, and reflections must be your own work.
 You may discuss concepts with classmates, but all submissions must be independently produced.

-For **Part 4** (physical TurtleBot3), you will work with the robot during your scheduled time slot.
-You may be at the same table as another student using a different robot, but your mapping task, screenshots, and writeup must be your own.

 ---